micromdm/micromdm/website/content/blog/wwdc21-declarative-management.md

 ## Requirements

-First you'll need to some things to get this going.
+First you'll need to have some things to get this going.

 * A running [NanoMDM](https://github.com/micromdm/nanomdm) instance (on a specific code branch, details below).
 This is probably the most difficult part to get going if you've never run an Open Source MDM solution before.
 * A device running the iOS or iPadOS 15.0 pre-release